uga-libraries/web-aip/README.md

 # Overview
-Downloads WARCs and six metadata reports for crawls saved during a specified time period from the Archive-It web archiving service to use for creating a preservation backup of web crawls.
+Downloads WARCs and six metadata reports for crawls saved during a specified time period from the Archive-It web archiving service to use for creating a preservation copy of web crawls.

 The downloaded content is saved to folders organized by seed.
 The metadata reports are collection, collection scope, crawl definition, crawl job, seed, and seed scope.
 After the script is complete, the folders are ready to use as input for the [UGA Libraries' General AIP Script](https://github.com/uga-libraries/general-aip),